 The research question: Where it belongs

-The research question determines the contents and the methods of your bachelor’s thesis and master’s thesis.
+The research question determines the contents and the methods used in your bachelor’s and master’s thesis.
 Therefore, the research question must be introduced at the very beginning of your work.
-Moreover, the structure of your paper has the sole purpose to answer the research question, so it is essential that the reader understands your research question.
-So you need to have the answer of the question: How to write an introduction?
+Moreover, the sole purpose of your paper is to answer the research question, so it is essential that the reader understands your research question.
+So you need to know: How to write an introduction

 - The research question is closely related to the topic and the title of the paper.
 You will never be able to deal with all aspects of a topic.
 The research question is the narrowed down version that shows which particular aspect you want to focus on in your thesis/paper.

-- The research question is best phrased as a Wh-question and must address a problem/an aspect that is new (no other paper has dealt with this issue/looked at this issue from the same angle as you do).
+- The research question is best phrased as a Wh-question and must address a problem/an aspect that is new (no other paper has dealt with this issue/looked at this issue from the same angle).

-- It is not your task to reinvent the wheel in your bachelor’s thesis and master’s thesis.
-The research question narrows down the topic and, thus, excludes aspects that are not essential to answer the research question.
+- It is not your task to reinvent the wheel.
+The research question narrows down the topic and, thus, excludes aspects that are not essential to the research question.